peteromallet/Headless-Wan2GP/STRUCTURE.md

 * **db_operations.py** – Handles all database interactions for both SQLite and Supabase.
 Includes Supabase client initialization, Edge Function integration, and automatic backend selection based on `DB_TYPE`.
 * **specialized_handlers.py** – Contains handlers for specific, non-standard tasks like OpenPose generation and RIFE interpolation.
 Uses Supabase-compatible upload functions for all outputs.
 * **video_utils.py** – Provides utilities for video manipulation like cross-fading, frame extraction, and color matching.
+* **travel_segment_processor.py** – **NEW**: Shared processor that eliminates code duplication between travel segment handlers.
+Contains the unified logic for guide video creation, mask video creation, and video_prompt_type construction that was previously duplicated between `travel_between_images.py` and `worker.py`.

 ### source/sm_functions/ sub-package

 Task-specific wrappers around the bulky upstream logic.
 These are imported by `worker.py` (and potentially by notebooks/unit tests) without dragging in the interactive Gradio UI shipped with Wan2GP.
 All task handlers use generalized Supabase upload functions for consistent output handling.

 * **travel_between_images.py** – Implements the segment-by-segment interpolation pipeline between multiple anchor images.
 Builds guide videos, queues generation tasks, stitches outputs.
 Final stitched videos are uploaded to Supabase when configured.
-Includes extensive debugging system with `debug_video_analysis()` function that tracks frame counts, file sizes, and processing steps throughout the entire orchestrator → segments → stitching pipeline.
+Includes extensive debugging system with `debug_video_analysis()` function that tracks frame counts, file sizes, and processing steps throughout the entire orchestrator → segments → stitching pipeline. **Now uses shared TravelSegmentProcessor to eliminate code duplication.**
 * **different_perspective.py** – Generates a new perspective for a single image using an OpenPose or depth-driven guide video plus optional RIFE interpolation for smoothness.
 Final posed images are uploaded to Supabase when configured.
 * **single_image.py** – Minimal handler for one-off image-to-video generation without travel or pose manipulation.
 Generated images are uploaded to Supabase when configured.
 * **magic_edit.py** – Processes images through Replicate's black-forest-labs/flux-kontext-dev-lora model for scene transformations.
 Supports conditional InScene LoRA usage via `in_scene` parameter (true for scene consistency, false for creative freedom).
 Integrates with Supabase storage for output handling.